floriov/CV/README.md

 #### Perseverance:
 When working on a challenging problem, I am someone who will not stop working until that problem is solved.
 I am always focused on the main goal and can spend hours working on a task until it is completed.
 When a task seems impossible at first, I do not give up because I believe that if you work on something hard enough, you will always be able to achieve it.

+For instance, one day before the presentation deadline for the [Acebook](https://github.com/floriov/acebook-five-aces) project, the team was still facing deployment issues with Heroku.
+I took the iniative to continue researching the errors and to try and understand what was going wrong.
+On the next day, half an hour before the presentation, I realised that the database was not set up correctly and linked to Heroku.
+I quickly researched the commands and was able to deploy our app just in time for our presentation.

 #### Self-improvement and stepping outside my comfort zone:
 I am passionate about self-development and self-improvement in both my personal and professional life.
 I always like to challenge myself with tasks, whether that is with a task at work, or with sports that I do in my spare time.
 I believe that this is the only way one can truly work on themselves and become better at anything.
 I get excited when I start a new task that seems daunting at first because after a while I always realise that nothing is truly impossible if you are fully committed and are open to learning new things.